civican/legisinfo/44-1/bills/S-12/bill_text.md

 ### Section 490.029113

-  **(1)** The Attorney General or the person who applied for an exemption order or a variation order may appeal from a decision under subsection 490.029111(2) **or 490.029112(2)** or (3) on any ground of appeal that raises a question of law or of mixed law and fact.
+  **(1)** The Attorney General or the person who applied for an exemption order or a variation order may appeal from a decision under subsection 490.029111(2) or 490.029112(2) or (3) on any ground of appeal that raises a question of law or of mixed law and fact.
 The appeal court may

     dismiss the appeal; or

-    allow the appeal and order a new hearing, quash **or amend** the exemption order **or variation order** or make an order that may be made, as the case may be, **under subsection 490.029111(2) or section 490.029112**.
+    allow the appeal and order a new hearing, quash or amend the exemption order or variation order or make an order that may be made, as the case may be, under subsection 490.029111(2) or section 490.029112.

   **(2)** If an appeal court makes an exemption order, it shall also make an order requiring the Royal Canadian Mounted Police to permanently remove from the database all information that relates to the person that was registered in the database on receipt of a copy of the Form 1 referred to in subparagraph 8(4)(a)(ii) of the `International Transfer of Offenders Act`.